-- Alarms can be bought from Education and Resources for Improving Childhood Continence (ERIC).
+- Alarms can be bought from ERIC (Education and Resources for Improving Childhood Continence).
 They may be available for loan through a local enuresis advisor or clinic.

-- Assess response after 4 weeks; stop only if there are no early signs of response (significant improvement).
+- Assess response after four weeks; stop only if there are no early signs of response (significant improvement).

 - Continue until a minimum of 14 dry nights have been achieved.
-Assess and consider alternative treatment after 3 months unless still improving.
+Assess and consider alternative treatment after three months unless still improving.

-- Note: an alarm may help some children with daytime symptoms or secondary enuresis.
+- NB: an alarm may help some children with daytime symptoms or secondary enuresis.

 - If used following a trial with the alarm, desmopressin may be used initially with the alarm, unless the alarm is no longer acceptable.

-- Assess success after 4 weeks and continue for 3 months if there is some response.
+- Assess success after four weeks and continue for three months if there is some response.

 - Desmopressin can be given 1-2 hours before bedtime in resistant cases (same rules about fluid restriction).

-- If desmopressin is being used long-term, withdraw for one week every 3 months to see if dryness has been achieved.
+- If desmopressin is being used long-term, withdraw for one week every three months to see if dryness has been achieved.

 - Bedwetting can be very distressing, especially for older children and it may lead to social isolation, bullying and low self-esteem.
 Whilst an expectant approach is appropriate for younger children, older children need a more active approach.